 - 1. A Reminder List of all eligible motion pictures shall be made available along with a nominations ballot to all members of the Cinematographers Branch, who shall vote in the order of their preference for not more than five motion pictures. - 2.
 The five motion pictures receiving the highest number of votes shall become the nominations for final voting for the Cinematography award. - 3.
-In accordance with Rule Two Paragraph 5, only principal position credit(s) shall be considered eligible for the Cinematography award. - a.
-When producing companies wish to present multiple Directors of Photography/Cinematographers for Academy Award consideration, the Cinematographers Branch Executive Committee will review such requests to verify each individual's contribution to the final motion picture. - 4.
+In accordance with Rule Two Paragraph 5, only principal position credit(s) shall be considered eligible for the Cinematography award. - 4.
 Final voting for the Cinematography award shall be restricted to active and life Academy members.